makersacademy/CV/README.md

 # Jade King

 Passionate techy interested in all things digital, especially if it's open source and cross platform.
 Have contributed to several commercial projects as a Full stack developer as well as working on side projects.

-Graduated from [Makers Academy][3] developer bootcamp as part of the first [Ronin][4] group to complete the course remotely.
-Finished the course by creating a website for a community project that matches garden owners and growers.
-Looking for a great place to learn and a great team to learn with.
+Educated in programming and software development principles at university, then completed a full-time developer boot-camp where I learnt how to develop software collaboratively, in an agile work environment.

 I want to create great user experiences where technology and design is a help not a hindrance.